English - Literature Major Concentration (B.A.) (36 credits)

 ENGL 418 | A Major Modernist Writer. | 3 |

 A Major Modernist Writer.
-Terms offered: this course is not currently offered.
-Intensive study of a writer important for Modernism, such as James Joyce, T.S.
+Terms offered: Fall 2025 Intensive study of a writer important for Modernism, such as James Joyce, T.S.
 Eliot, Ezra Pound, Gertrude Stein. |